-Eighteen of our stations have affiliations with the ABC television network, eleven with the NBC television network, nine with the CBS television network and four with the FOX television network.
+Eighteen of our stations have affiliations with the ABC television network, eleven with the NBC television network, nine with the CBS television network.
 Additionally, we have affiliations with the CW television network.
 These television networks produce and distribute programming which our stations commit to air at specified times.
 Networks sell commercial advertising time during their programming, and the "Big 4" networks, ABC, NBC, CBS and FOX, also require stations to pay fees for the right to carry their programming.
 These fees may be a percentage of retransmission revenues that the stations receive (see below) or may be fixed amounts based on the number of households or subscribers in a market.
 These fees have been increasing from renewal to renewal over the past several years.